 Parents: Mr. and Mrs. M.T.Dilworth of Beauchamp Cottage, Penn;

-educated at Penn Church School.
+educated at Penn Church School and Tylers Green school.
 Aged 19 years.

 The whole crew were buried at Al Alea outside Algiers.